melaniemercado/IS601MidtermProject/Command.md

 	* The mv command allows you to move one file from one directory into another.
 To move a file into a directory, use mv with the source file as the first argument and destination directory as the second argument.

 	* Example: Image

+ RM:

+	* The rm command is when you want to delete a file.
+This could be used when you no longer need a file or image.

+	* Example: Image